Jhgomez/StudyNotes/Android/ArchitectureComponents.md

  Find it [here](https://android-developers.googleblog.com/2009/11/integrating-application-with-intents.html)

  # Storage
+ There are three fundamental ways to save data on the device:

+* Internal storage
+* External storage
+* Content providers

  Android's file system provide the following types of storage to save your app data

 * App-specific storage: Store files that are meant for your app's use only, either in dedicated directories within an internal storage volume or different dedicated directories within external storage.
 Use the directories within internal storage to save sensitive information that other apps shouldn't access.
-* Shared storage: Store files that your app intends to share with other apps, including media, documents, and other files.
+* Shared storage: Store files that your app intends to share with other apps, including media, documents, and other files. consider using a content provider instead, which offers read and write permissions to other apps and can make dynamic permission grants on a case-by-case basis, this means you can use the app specific storage option and make it "public" through a content provider for control on who and when can access.
 * Preferences: Store private, primitive data in key-value pairs.
 * Databases: Store structured data in a private database using the Room persistence library.